 Also read, How to kick off grilling season with proper food safety.

 1. Deep clean the grates.

 Little charred bits don’t add flavor — by now, it’s just dirt that can make you sick.
-Cleaning your grates regularly will prevent dangerous bacteria from building up, improve the taste of your food, and also reduce the risk of fire.
+Cleaning your grates regularly will prevent dangerous bacteria buildup, improve the taste of your food, and also reduce the risk of fire.
 Grill grates can be cleaned a variety of different ways, but to really start the season off right, consider the soaking method to make sure all grime and grease is removed.

 The Soak Method: Fill a large bucket or container with hot water and one quarter cup of dish soap.
 Add a quarter cup of baking soda and agitate to create a nice lather.
 Drop grates in container and let soak for at least an hour, while baking soda works to break up tough stuck-on goo.
 Then, scrub the grates with a stiff, grill brush to remove any remaining debris.
 Rise your grates with a garden hose and let dry.

 When you are ready to cook, dip a towel into oil and rub it over the hot grates until they are smooth and shiny.
 Well-oiled, hot grates help food from sticking.